 In addition to Probert, three NHL fighters lost their lives in 2011 due to their roles as enforcers.
 Derek Boogaard, Rick Rypien and Wade Belak tragically died from what is believed to be from their fighting and the result of taking too many blows to the head.

-Even with the tragic deaths of the three aforementioned fighters taking place last year, the film does not take a particular stance one way or the other on fighting.
+Even with the tragic deaths of the three aforementioned fighters taking place last year, The Last Gladiator does not take a particular stance one way or the other on fighting.
 The film’s main focus is to present the stories of these enforcers and the type of lives they live.

-We learn from the film that being an enforcer is by far the most difficult role for any player to perform in the NHL.
-The constant pressure of knowing that you are going to have to go toe-to-toe with another fearless man messes with an enforcers’ mind both physically and mentally.
-The stories told by the enforcers in this documentary provide us with that proof.
+The Last Gladiators plainly shows us that being an enforcer is by far the most difficult role for any player in the NHL.
+The constant pressure of knowing that you are going to have to go toe-to-toe with another fearless man messes with an enforcer both physically and mentally.
+The stories told by the fighters in this documentary provide us with that proof.

 This is why every hockey fan should see this film and learn how difficult life is as an enforcer in the NHL.
 The tales told by all of the players, coaches and media members cast in this documentary need to be heard by hockey fans worldwide.